• Mental Health

 Because a man may see their depression as a sign of weakness, they might seek negative coping skills as a way to manage their problems, which makes using alcohol and other drugs more appealing.
 With increased substance use, men attempt to numb or avoid unwanted feelings.2,4

-Signs of Depression in Children
+Signs of Depression In Children

-Children with depression are likely to experience a range of symptoms.
 Possible depressive symptoms in kids include:

 • Physical signs or symptoms like abdominal pain